waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# I. Core Directives & Game Mechanics
+# I. Core Directives & Self-Correction

-## A. Core Directives & Lessons Learned
+## A. Core Directives
 - **D1: IMMEDIATE DATA & TOOL MANAGEMENT:** All data management (notepad, markers) and tool/agent refinement is the HIGHEST priority and MUST be performed in the same turn a need is identified.
-This includes fixing faulty tools and cleaning the notepad.
 - **D2: ACT ON DOCUMENTATION:** A documented lesson that does not result in a behavioral change is a critical failure.
 - **D3: ABANDON FAILED HYPOTHESES:** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
 - **D4: TRUST, BUT REFINE:** I must trust the outputs of my agents and system data.
 If an agent or tool is suboptimal, I must prioritize refining it immediately.
 - **D5: PROACTIVELY AUTOMATE:** Before performing any complex or repetitive task, I must first consider if it can be automated with a tool or agent.

+## B. Key Lessons & Recurring Failures (Hallucination Log)
-- **Positional & Data Awareness (CRITICAL):** I have repeatedly hallucinated my position, turn count, and map data.
-I MUST verify my current coordinates, the turn number, and system-provided data from the Game State Information *before* every action and trust it over my own manual assessment.
+- **Positional & Data Awareness:** I MUST verify my current coordinates, turn number, and system-provided data from the Game State Information *before* every action and trust it over my own manual assessment.
-- **Dead End Definition & Application (CRITICAL):** My manual application of the dead-end definition is critically flawed.
+- **Dead End Definition & Application:** My manual application of the dead-end definition is critically flawed.
 A map is a dead end ONLY if it has 1 or fewer reachable exits (warps/connections) AND 0 reachable unseen tiles.
-I MUST be rigorous in this calculation and always trust system warnings.
+I must be rigorous in this calculation.

-## B. Map & World Mechanics
-### 1. Map Marker System
-- `🚪 Used Warp`: For any warp that has been traversed.
-- `☠️ Defeated Trainer`: For any trainer that has been battled.
-- `✅ Item Picked Up`: For any overworld item that has been collected.
-- `🚫 Dead End`: For paths confirmed to lead nowhere.
-- `🗝️ Puzzle Solved/Obstacle Cleared`: For solved puzzles/cleared obstacles.
-- `💬 Non-Battling NPC`: For NPCs confirmed to not battle.
-- `💖 Healing Zone`: For tiles providing party healing.
-- `➡️ Arrival Point`: For arrival tile on a new map.

-### 2. Tile Traversal & Movement Rules
-- `ground` / `impassable`: Basic walkable and non-walkable tiles.
-- `elevated_ground` & `steps`: Movement between `ground` and `elevated_ground` only possible via `steps`.
-- `grass`: Tall grass, walkable.
-- `water`: Crossable using Surf.
-- `cuttable`: Tree blocking path, requires HM CUT.
-Can respawn.
-- `ledge`: One-way obstacle.
-Jump down from tile directly above (Y-1).
-- `ladder`: Movement possible between a `ladder` and adjacent `elevated_ground`.
-- `teleport`: Instant warp within the same map.
-- `spinner`: Forces movement in a specific direction.
-- `boulder_switch`: Floor switch activated by a boulder.
-- `Menu Input Blocking`: Facing an impassable tile blocks that directional input in menus, making blind input sequences unreliable.
-- `Inventory Management`: Discarding a partial stack of an item does NOT free up an inventory slot.
-The entire stack must be tossed.
-- `Warp Reachability`: A warp in `Map Events` is not guaranteed to be reachable from the current position due to map partitions.
-- `Functional Dead Ends`: An area becomes a 'functional dead end' if progress requires an HM from a fainted Pokémon.

-### 3. Special Mechanics & Discoveries
-- **HM Usage:** Must be adjacent to and facing the target object before opening the party menu.
-- **Boulder Pushing:** A multi-turn action.
-Cannot be done while surfing.
-- **Auto-Dismount (Surf):** Automatically dismounts when moving from water to land.
-- **SURF vs. DIG:** SURF misses an opponent underground from DIG.
-- **Healing Zone (Pokémon Tower):** 5F at (12, 10) fully heals HP/PP/status.
-6F healer at (13, 9) does NOT cure status.
-- **Respawning Obstacles:** Cuttable trees can respawn, even without a map change.
-- **Cerulean City River:** The city is divided by a river.
-To cross between the western and eastern sections, I must use Surf.
-- **Mt.
-Moon Entrances:** The western entrance at (19, 6) leads to a dead end.
-The eastern entrance at (25, 6) leads to the main cave system.
+- **Map ID Mismatch (Turn 193072):** Hallucinated a map change that did not occur.
+LESSON: I MUST verify the `current_map_id` from Game State Information after every warp attempt.
+- **Tool Failures in Partitioned Maps (`map_analyzer`/`find_path`):** My navigation tools have repeatedly failed in complex, partitioned maps (e.g., Mt.
+Moon, Safari Zone), causing incorrect reachability analysis and pathing failures.
+LESSON: Tool refinement is a non-deferrable, highest-priority action.
+I must fix faulty tools in the same turn a flaw is discovered and rely on system warnings until they are fixed.

 # III.
 Battle Data & Insights
 ## A. Type Effectiveness & Immunities